Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

     This content comes from Segment's documentation, and is high-level.
 See the [Segment documentation](https://segment.com/docs/connections/destinations/catalog/actions-amplitude/#group-identify-user-1) for complete details on using Groups with Segment.

-#### User level groups

 To use Amplitude’s groups with Segment, you must enable the following Action settings and make sure to include the data values they need to function.
 These settings act as a mapping from Segment group traits to Amplitude group types and values.

-**“Amplitude Group Type Trait”**: This specifies what trait in your Group calls contains the Amplitude “group type”.
+- **“Amplitude Group Type”**: This specifies what trait in your Group calls contains the Amplitude “group type”.
 In other words, it’s how you tell Segment which trait to use as the group type.
-**“Amplitude Group Value Trait”**: This specifies what trait in your Group calls contains the Amplitude “group value”.
+- **“Amplitude Group Value”**: This specifies what trait in your Group calls contains the Amplitude “group value”.
 It’s how you tell Segment which trait to use as the group value.

+For event level groups, update your Track, Screen, and Page Call mappings in your Amplitude Destination to include the “Groups” key-value pair, for example `group type - group value`).
+For user level groups, update your Identify Call mapping to include the “Groups” key-value pair.
+To send group properties, update the Group Identify User mapping.

+See the [Segment documentation](https://segment.com/docs/connections/destinations/catalog/actions-amplitude) for the Amplitude (Actions) Destination for full details.

 ### Amplitude Classic